 2. Hire a surveyor

-Many lenders and insurance companies ask borrowers to get a survey to verify the boundaries of the property.
+Many lenders and insurance companies ask borrowers — ie, buyers — to get a survey to verify the boundaries of the property.
 Since the lender is technically paying for the property, and the insurance company will have to cover the costs if a covered event happens on it, both parties will want to know the exact parameters of the property before committing to financing and coverage.

-Rather than waiting for that time to come, you could proactively hire a surveyor.
-According to HomeAdvisor, a property survey typically costs around $500, but the surveyor can charge an additional $20 to $25 per hour for a boundary line adjustment or a legal boundary line description.
+Rather than waiting for a buyer to potentially be forced into one, the seller could proactively hire a surveyor in the hopes of a smoother transaction.
+According to HomeAdvisor, a property survey typically costs around $504, but the surveyor can charge an additional $20 to $25 per hour for a boundary line adjustment or a legal boundary line description.
 The cost may also depend on your location.

 Paying even more for legal services may not be an expense you want to incur, but it can help you avoid a potentially even bigger cost: missing out on the opportunity to sell.